Our approach to your healthcare

 Policy on violent or abusive patients

 We aim to treat our patients courteously at all times and expect our patients to treat our staff in a similarly respectful way.
 We take seriously any threatening, abusive or violent behaviour against any of our staff or patients.
 If a patient is violent or abusive, they will be warned to stop their behaviour.
-If they persist, we may exercise our right to take action to have them removed, immediately if necessary, from our list of patients.
+If they persist, we may exercise our right to take action to have them removed from our list of patients.

 Change of patient's personal details